marcduiker/marcduiker-dev/src/posts/2026/2026-06-17-starting-with-codeberg.md

 git push --mirror https://codeberg.org/marcduiker/marcduiker-dev.git
 ```

-This clone is a throwaway whose only job is to carry the history across — you can delete the `<repo>.git` directory once the push succeeds and keep working in your normal clone.
 With this done, skip ahead to the credential note below; you can ignore the "second remote" and "push all branches" steps, since `--mirror` already pushed everything.

 ### Option B: Push from your existing clone